Who Slips “Up”?

 Categories: Devotional,Exodus,Nehemiah,Psalms,Proverbs,Luke,Hebrews

-In a general sense the steps of human beings go in the direction God “establishes” (Proverbs 16:9) but the wise are not drifters.
+In a general sense, the steps of human beings go in the direction God “establishes” (Proverbs 16:9), but the wise are not drifters.
 The “prudent give thought to their steps” (14:15).
 Those who would inherit salvation “must pay the most careful attention to what we have heard so that we do not drift away” (Hebrews 1:14, 2:1).

 An Old Testament leader, Nehemiah, learned that neither individuals nor cultures drift toward revival (Nehemiah 13).
 Moses learned the same lesson (Exodus 32).

-King David learned this too, and so he could sing in Psalm 16:11: You will fill me with joy in your presence, with eternal pleasures at your right hand.
+So, while snow drifts into the wrong places, God’s people who pay careful attention to their lives and listen to Him and those whom God sends will not perilously drift away.
+King David learned this too to sing in Psalm 16:11: You will fill me with joy in your presence, with eternal pleasures at your right hand.
 You make known to me the path of life.

-Now that’s something to Celebrate!
+Now that’s something to celebrate!

 Author: Toby Larson